oshied/directord/docs/installation.md

   - host: 172.16.27.53
 ```

+> An example inventory catalog can be found under
+  `tools/director-inventory-catalog.yaml`.

 Once the catalog file is setup, running a cluster wide bootstrap is simple.
 In this example the first catalog option is referencing the unique inputs
 that represent a given data center.
 The second catalog file is referencing